danmayer/danmayer.github.com/_posts/2012-11-11-bugs-per-line-of-code-ratio.md

 ## Final Thoughts

 >Keep your code tiny.
-Fight extra complexity and lines of code and strike down upon it with great vengeance & furious anger those who attempt to poison and destroy the codebase...
+Fight extra complexity and lines of code and strike down upon it with great vengeance & furious anger...

 --[not quite what was said in Pulp Fiction](http://quotes.dictionary.com/And_I_will_strike_down_upon_thee_with)